 SRS provides a stipend only ($437.50 per week for up to ten weeks).
 The SRS program does NOT fund expenses.
 If your project involves travel to an off-site location, please discuss with your faculty mentor whether he/she has funding available to cover your expenses.
 If he/she does not, you may apply for additional funding to cover expenses (such as a Johnson Opportunity Grant).
 The SRS application is submitted by your proposed faculty mentor, and the process is described below.

 Faculty SRS Application Process:

 All Summer Research Scholar applications are submitted by the faculty member with whom you wish to work.
 Faculty members can nominate up to two students for their summer research projects.
-These applications are due no later than January 27, 2023 which is the same date that applications are due for Lenfest summer research grants.
+These applications are due in January (please see Administrative Deadlines for exact dates) which is the same date that applications are due for Lenfest summer research grants.